Part IX

 Infinite Dimensions of Awareness Within the Cave

-Centered within this Dragon’s cave, you cultivate awareness that spans multiple dimensions at once:
+Centered within this Dragon’s Cave, you cultivate awareness that spans multiple dimensions at once:

 Next time you feel certainty harden into a verdict, pause.
 Ask: Is this the world, or is this the shape of my own lens?

-Because your Prism is unique, your beam will refract.
+Because your lens is unique, your beam will refract.
 Clarity of signal is not just a communication skill.
 It is an ethical act: the only way we touch across the space between our caves.

 Because I cannot leave my cave, and you cannot leave yours, the only way we touch is through the signals we send.
 Make your signal true.